Private School Act

 1. Rules governing enrolling students.

-2. Numbers of students to be enrolled in the colleges, departments, schools, programs, and classes.
+2. Admission quotas for the colleges, departments, schools, programs, divisions and subdivisions, grades and classes.

-3. Admissions and distribution of student among different colleges, departments, schools, programs, and classes.
+3. Admissions and distribution of students among different colleges, departments, schools, programs, and classes.

-The private schools may purchase performance bond insurance for the students.
-The contract, coverage, amount, and premium of the insurance shall be decided by the Ministry.
+The private schools may purchase performance bond insurance to serve the interest of the students according to the total approved admission quota in the preceding paragraph.
+The regulations governing relevant matters such as the contract, coverage, amount, and premium of this insurance shall be prescribed by the Ministry of Education.

 Article 40

-Unregistered private schools are not permitted to enroll students in the name of engaging in formal education.
+Entities not registered as prescribed in the Act may neither enroll students nor conduct instruction in the name of engaging formal education.

 Section 3: School administration